Adventure Jobs Worldwide

 The Road Less Traveled — Life Changing Travel

-The Road Less Traveled is an extraordinary opportunity to join with others to build deep relationships while meeting challenges together.
-Life moves, changes, begins, ends, questions, hurts, exhausts, inspires, connects, satisfies, and rewards.
-Join RLT as you enrich the world and the lives of others.
+Working for The Road Less Traveled is an extraordinary opportunity to join with others, build deep relationships, and meet challenges together.
+Join RLT as you enrich the world and the lives of others!

 Program in the Spotlight Creating life experiences that spark both physical and intellectual growth, The Road Less Traveled encompasses summer wilderness adventure, service-learning, environmental education, and language immersion programs for young people ages 12-19.
-Participants and Field Staff have the opportunity to venture to unique and culturally rich destinations in North America (Alaska, British Columbia, Colorado, Florida Keys, Hawaii, Maine and Puerto Rico) and places around the world (Bali, Belize, Cambodia, Costa Rica, Ecuador and the Galapagos, Greece, Iceland, Italy, Laos, Norway, Spain, Tanzania, Thailand and Vietnam).
-Field Staff begin their summer with ten days of paid staff training, then guide and engage participants in service-learning projects, language immersion programs, backpacking, rock climbing, biking, kayaking, trekking, SCUBA diving, whitewater rafting, and more from June through August.
-Candidates must be at least 21 years of age, WFR/CPR certified, have experience working with teenagers, and have solid wilderness and international travel skills.
+Participants and Trip Leaders have the opportunity to venture to unique and culturally rich destinations in North America (Alaska, California, Colorado, Hawaii, Maine, Montana, Wyoming and Puerto Rico) and places around the world (Cambodia, Costa Rica, the Dominican Republic, France, Greece, Iceland, Ireland, Italy, Japan Morocco, Norway, Peru, Scotland, Spain, Thailand and Vietnam).
+Trip Leaders begin their summer with twelve days of paid staff training, then guide and engage participants in service-learning projects, language immersion programs, backpacking, rock climbing, biking, kayaking, trekking, SCUBA diving, whitewater rafting, and more from June through August.
+Candidates must be at least 21 years of age and have WFR/CPR and lifeguard certifications, experience working with teenagers, and solid wilderness and international travel skills.
 Spanish fluency is required and/or helpful for some programs.
-Benefits include a salary, living expenses, a stipend towards certifications, and the opportunity to work with world-renown and expert guides.
-The 2024 hiring season runs from October through early May.
-Learn more at TheRoadLessTraveled.com.
+Compensations for first year Trip Leaders begins at $65/day and includes all food, lodging and transportation from the start of staff training through the end of your final trip, a stipend towards certifications, and the opportunity to work with world-renown and expert guides!
+RLT is always looking for motivated people with a passion for life-changing travel to join the team—learn/explore more at TheRoadLessTraveled.com.

 View contact and address information View Blog View Facebook Page View Instagram Photos View Vimeo Page Check out Yelp Reviews Watch YouTube Videos